alash3al/redix/README.md

 - No blocking commands
 - Very easy and simple
 - Very compatible with any `redis-client`
-- Not only basic redis channels subscriptions, but also there is `webhook` and `websocket`, so you can easily use integrate it directly to any web/mobile app.
+- Not only basic redis channels subscriptions, but also there is `webhook` and `websocket`, so you can easily integrate it directly to any web/mobile app.

 Why
 ===